ULSTEIN SX210 Offshore Wind Turbine Operations

 Companies that rely on ocean-going vessels are under pressure to reduce their environmental footprint.
 In addition to the IMO target, the European Parliament has voted for a similar reduction.

-The demand for greener vessels for offshore wind farms is expected to increase with the growth of the offshore wind market, which is projected to reach?USD 1 trillion by 2040.
+The demand for greener vessels for offshore wind farms is expected to increase with the growth of the offshore wind market, which is projected to reach USD 1 trillion by 2040.

-Ulstein Group?is an international group of shipbuilding, ship design and supporting companies.
+Ulstein Group is an international group of shipbuilding, ship design and supporting companies.
 Founded in 1917, it is also one of Norway's largest shipbuilders.

-Text used by courtesy of Innovation Norway and The Explorer.
+Text: Courtesy of Innovation Norway and The Explorer.

 Get in touch